Particular/docs.particular.net/nservicebus/msmq/distributor/configuration.md

 snippet: ConfiguringWorker

-Similar to self hosting, ensure the `app.config` of the Worker contains the `MasterNodeConfig` section to point to the host name where the master node (and a Distributor) are running.
+Similar to self hosting, ensure the `app.config` of the worker contains the `MasterNodeConfig` section to point to the host name where the distributor process is running.